samytichadou/animation_nodes_examples/library/Utility/SRT Generator/README.md

 - Set Include Muted Strips if needed
 - Set specific Timeline Scene if needed

+The nodetree uses two script subprograms, don't remove them to keep the nodetree usable.

 NB : The nodetree does not have Auto Execution On by default, user has to manually execute it to create the srt

 Author : tonton (Samy Tichadou)